symfony/symfony-docs/setup/bundles.rst

 The real challenge of adding Symfony 3 support for your bundles is when you want to support both Symfony 2.x and 3.x simultaneously using the same code.
-There are some edge cases where you'll need to deal with the API differences.
+There are some edge cases where you will need to deal with the API differences.

 Before diving into the specifics of the most common edge cases, the general recommendation is to **not rely on the Symfony Kernel version** to decide which